Mental Health

 October 31, 2020

 You’re so depressed yet so exhausted.
 I know what you are feeling right now and I’m sorry that it’s happening to you.
 I’m pretty sure your house is a mess and you haven’t showered in three days.
 You took a couple of days off from work just to sit alone in the dark.
-You’re so lost inside of your own head and you feel like you can’t ask anyone for help even if you wanted to.
+You’re so lost inside of your head and you feel like you can’t ask anyone for help even if you wanted to.
 You can’t even talk to your closest friend.
 You feel like you’re a burden to everyone, don’t you?

 Depression is terrible.
 Trust me, I get it.
 I wish I could take all of the pain away because I know how hard it can be to battle it all alone.
 I’ve been there before and that dark place is a place I wish to never revisit.
 Notice how I said revisit.
 I was able to leave that place.
 I stayed for a good while but I was able to leave it.